-Beginning autumn 2012, all new international undergraduate students will be assessed a $500 fee per term.
-This fee will provide additional resources for international students including further strengthening academic support services; expanding language proficiency offerings; enhancing temporary housing and counseling services; and accelerated planning and delivery of new programs.
+Beginning autumn 2012, all new Columbus campus international undergraduate students will be assessed a $500 fee per term.
+This fee provides additional resources for international students including academic support services; expanding language proficiency offerings; enhancement of temporary housing and counseling services; and accelerated planning and delivery of new programs.

 $200 for failure to pay by the payment due date (7 calendar day before the first day of classes).
 This includes the first installment of the Tuition Option Payment Plan (TOPP).

 Increases to $300 for failure to pay by the 2nd Friday of classes.
 Note: Separate late fees are assessed on behalf of University Residences and Dining Services.